The Biggest Thing You Can Do to Increase Your Cash Flow

 Instead, of paying so much to financial institutions through investments and loans, you can choose to do what the bank does.
 If you model the bank, you’ll prioritize cash flow, earn compound interest, use leverage and OPM, get money back faster, secure guarantees, and invest in what is most likely to pay you back.

 In this way, you’ll get as much money as often as possible, keep it as long as possible, give up as little as possible, and take as little risk as possible.

-One of the Most Effective Ways to Be the Bank
+One of the Most Effective Ways to Model the Bank

 One of the most effective ways to steward your wealth creation and apply banking principles in your personal economy is to use your own Privatized Banking System, with Specially Designed Whole Life Insurance.

 You’ll capitalize your bank by storing your money where you have control, accessibility, guarantees, and will earn uninterrupted compound interest.

 Then, you’ll identify opportunities that are low risk, where you have control.

 Instead of using your own cash, you can utilize a policy loan.
 This gives you the opportunity to use the insurance company’s money (OPM), while your cash value continues compounding uninterrupted.